kgateway-dev/kgateway/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 ```
 # Vault

+After you set up your AWS resources, you can configure Vault with AWS authentication.

+### Step 1: Set up Vault

-After setting up our AWS resources, we can start setting up Vault with AWS authentication.
-To install Vault on your system, choose one of the installation methods in Vault's [Installing Vault](https://developer.hashicorp.com/vault/docs/install) documentation.
+1. Install Vault by choosing one of the installation methods in Vault's [Installing Vault](https://developer.hashicorp.com/vault/docs/install) documentation.

 ## 1. Enable AWS authentication on Vault